DHCP Server Migration: Preparing to Migrate

 Install migration tools

 Install Windows Server Migration Tools on the destination and source servers.
-For more information, see Windows Server Migration Tools Installation, Access, and Removal (http://go.microsoft.com/fwlink/?LinkId=134763).
+For more information, see Install, Use, and Remove Windows Server Migration Tools (https://technet.microsoft.com/library/jj134202.aspx).

 Working with Windows PowerShell cmdlets

-Cmdlets (pronounced command-lets) are built-in commands included with Windows PowerShell, installed by default as part of Windows Server 2008 R2.
+Cmdlets (pronounced command-lets) are built-in commands, installed by default when you install role services and features in Windows Server 2012 R2.
 Throughout this guide, there are several PowerShell cmdlets that you will have to run to carry out some of the migration steps.
-For more information about Windows PowerShell and how cmdlets work, see Windows PowerShell on the Microsoft Web site (http://go.microsoft.com/fwlink/?LinkID=122931).
+For more information about Windows PowerShell, see Windows PowerShell Support for Windows Server on the Microsoft Web site (https://technet.microsoft.com/library/hh801904.aspx).

-Except where specifically noted, Windows PowerShell cmdlets are not case-sensitive.
+Except where specifically noted, cmdlets are not case-sensitive.

-You can obtain detailed Help about specific syntax, parameters, and usage guidelines for any installed Windows PowerShell cmdlet by typing Get-Help <cmdlet name> -full in a Windows PowerShell session, in which cmdlet name represents the name of the cmdlet for which you want help.
-Add the -Verbose parameter to a Windows PowerShell cmdlet to display detailed information about the operation in the Windows PowerShell session.
+You can obtain detailed Help about specific syntax, parameters, and usage guidelines for any installed cmdlet by typing Get-Help <cmdlet name> -full in a Windows PowerShell session, in which cmdlet name represents the name of the cmdlet for which you want help.
+Add the -Verbose parameter to a cmdlet to display detailed information about the operation in the Windows PowerShell session.

-Although most commands for DHCP Server migration are Windows PowerShell cmdlets, you can run executable files in a Windows PowerShell session by adding an ampersand (&) before the executable file name.
-The ampersand is the call operator in Windows PowerShell.
+Although most commands for DHCP Server migration are cmdlets, you can run executable files in a session by adding an ampersand (&) before the executable file name.
+The ampersand is the call operator.

 If the executable file is not in the current directory, add the fully qualified path, as shown in the following examples.
 If an executable file name contains spaces enclose the file name in quotation marks.
 If you are running the executable file from the current directory, precede the file name with .\.